 #10: Stay Sharp With Strides

-Strides involve sprinting anywhere from 50-200 meters or so, using your best running form, often accelerating your pace throughout the duration of the strides.
+Strides involve sprinting from 50-200 meters, using your best running form, often accelerating your pace throughout the strides.

-Running strides after an easy run is a great way to add a little speed work and improve your technique and running form without really taxing the body as a full interval workout would.
+Running strides after an easy run is a great way to add speed work and improve your technique and running form without taxing the body as a full interval workout would.

-Running strides conditions your neuromuscular system to handle faster paces in a controlled and coordinated manner and can help you increase your turnover or running cadence.
+Running strides conditions your neuromuscular system to handle faster paces in a controlled and coordinated manner, which can help you increase your turnover or running cadence.

-Sometimes, putting in a lot of miles training for a 10k can leave you feeling a little sluggish and flat in terms of your speed.
+Sometimes, putting in a lot of miles of training for a 10K can leave you feeling a little sluggish and flat in terms of your speed.
 Running strides can help you get comfortable moving your legs faster.

-The quicker your foot turnover; the more strides you’ll take per minute.
-Your running speed is determined by your stride length and your cadence.
+The quicker your foot turnover, the more strides you’ll take per minute.
+Your stride length and your cadence determine your running speed.
 Increasing both or either will result in a faster running speed.

 #11: Don’t Neglect Rest Days

-It’s important to take at least 1 to 2 rest days per week to allow your body to heal.
+It’s important to take at least one to two rest days per week to allow your body to heal.
 Running causes micro-tears in your muscles, and they need time off to repair and rebuild back stronger.

-One of the keys to running faster and nailing a 10k PR is consistency, and regularly including rest days in your training program enables you to train consistently by reducing the risk of injuries.
+One key to running faster and nailing a 10K PR is consistency, and regularly including rest days in your training program enables you to train consistently by reducing the risk of injuries.

 It’s better to voluntarily take planned rest days than have your body force your hand because you’ve overdone it in your workouts and overall training volume.